Technical Advanced Placement (TAP)

 High school faculty and HGTC faculty meet and review the competencies needed for entry-level college classes to assure that high school programs require the same skills.
 If they agree that these skills are the same, an agreement is signed for TAP.

-Through articulation agreements with Horry and Georgetown County high schools, and Hemingway Career and Technical Center, high school students may receive Technical Advanced Placement (TAP) credit for specific high school courses.
+Through articulation agreements with Barnwell County Schools, Florence School District 1, Hemingway Career and Technology Center, Horry County Schools, Georgetown County School District, and ProStart, high school students may receive Technical Advanced Placement (TAP) credit for specific high school courses.
 This eliminates duplication of courses by allowing students who successfully complete specific high school courses to exempt specific entry-level College courses.
-TAP credit may be awarded for satisfactory completion of several C.A.T.E. courses in schools in Horry and Georgetown counties.
+TAP credit may be awarded for satisfactory completion of C.A.T.E. courses in counties around the state of South Carolina.

 Interested high school students should contact their high school guidance offices, and follow the TAP procedures for submitting records to HGTC, to determine eligibility and prepare for successful articulation.